-Taken together, the analyses in table 6 and 7 again show that overall satisfaction has a clear and positive effect on the intention to revisit the route an to visit similar routes.
-The effect of aesthetic qualities has a more complex explanatory pattern; they appeared to have direct effect on the intention to revisit the route, and both direct and indirect effects on the intentions to visit similar routes.
-The effect of aesthetic qualities on the intention to revisit is supported of Petrick's study (2004) from a cruise context.
-By contrast, the studies from a festival context show that service quality only has an indirect effect on the intention to revisit

-(Baker and Crompton 2000; Tarn 1999, Thrane 2002).
+Taken together, the analyses in Tables 6 and 7 again show that overall satisfaction has a clear and positive effect on the intention to revisit the route and to visit similar routes.
+The effects of aesthetic qualities have a more complex explanatory pattern; they appeared to have a direct effect on the intention to revisit the route, and both direct and indirect effects on the intentions to visit similar routes.
+The effect of aesthetic qualities on the intention to revisit is supported in Petrick's study (2004) in a cruise context.
+In contrast, the studies in a festival context show that service quality has only an indirect effect on the intention to revisit (Baker and Crompton 2000; Tarn 1999, Thrane 2002).
+Figure 2 provides a portrayal of this study's findings.